Breword/tmux/Modifier-Keys.md

 ^[OH
 ~~~~

-Because tmux can read `khom`, it can correctly recognize the sequences for this
+Because tmux can read `khom`, it can correctly recognise the sequences for this
 key.
 In addition, tmux has builtin support for a few common sequences.

 ### Modifiers and function keys